Sacramento Food Bank and Family Services programs.

 A clothing closet is available, and it operates as a client choice facility.
 The items are offered to income qualified families across Sacramento County.
 What may be provided, depending on donation levels, is the following.
 There can be free school items, men’s or women’s clothing, children’s items, winter coats, shoes, school uniforms, business attire, umbrellas and much more.
 While the amount of items provided will vary, people will normally get several free pieces of clothing per visit, if they are found qualified.

 Or course, food assistance is provided, and is the main priority.
 In fact, this is the main focus of the Sacramento Food Bank and Family Services agency.
+It is to feed the hungry and struggling in the community.
 Most clients can get up to five days of free groceries, perishables and food, and the items may include fresh fruit, grains, vegetables, baby formula and dairy items.
 The groceries distributed by the center due come from a variety of sources including organic farmers, donations from local grocery stores and the larger community.

 Adult education can help clients gain self-sufficiency, and hopefully, ideally employment.
 A number of classes and services are available, including things such as English as a Second Language, GED preparation, English as a Second Language (ESL) classes, Adult Basic Education (ABE), or help with conducting job searches.
 Other resources, offered in partnership with Employment Development Department and Asher College, include computer classes, resume building workshops and specialized software courses, such as Excel, Welcome to the World of Computers, internet basics, and Microsoft Word.